Move

 Another essential supply is packing tape and a pivotal tool to make taping easier is a tape gun.
 Learning how to load and use a tape gun allows you to work smarter, not harder.

-As a warning, do not use duct tape, masking tape, electrical tape or scotch tape!
+As a warning, do not use duct tape, masking tape, electrical tape, or scotch tape!
 Cheap packing tape or the wrong type of tape will ruin your day.
-High quality clear packing tape is the only kind you will catch a Pro using.
+High-quality clear packing tape is the only kind you will catch a Pro using.

 Your final critical supply is packing paper and padding.
 Packing paper is inexpensive, easy to use, reusable, and recyclable.
-Buy lots of it because this simple supply is a workhorse of moving, and if you are packing like a Pro, you will use a ton.
+Buy lots of it because this simple supply is a workhorse for moving, and if you are packing like a Pro, you will use a ton.

 Other types of padding you can use might include bubble wrap, foam wrap, packing peanuts, or shredded paper.
 If you are able to get packing paper or other padding used, make sure it is clean, crisp, and unripped.

-Tip #3: How to assemble and pack a box like a Pro.
+Tip #3: How to Assemble and Pack a Box like a Pro

 Packing a box may seem like an obvious task.
 Just put stuff in the box, right?
 But a Pro sees each step of the process with more attention and detail than you may expect.
 We start with the box.

-Step 1: Assemble the box.
+Step 1: Assemble the Box

-Fold the bottom flaps in and tape across the bottom seam with that high quality clear packing tape we discussed earlier.
+Fold the bottom flaps in and tape across the bottom seam with that high-quality clear packing tape we discussed earlier.
 The tape should stretch across both sides and the bottom of the box to seal the seam and hold the flaps tight.
 For larger boxes, you may also add tape going at diagonals from corner to corner to create more support and structure.

-Step 2: Pack the box
+Step 2: Pack the Box

 Put a layer of padding in the bottom of the box for cushion.
 Use more if you are packing fragile items.

 Wrap fragile items generously with packing paper and use more paper or other padding around the items.
-In larger boxes you can also use household items like blankets, towels, sheets and pillows for additional padding if the contents of the box will not soil your linens.
+In larger boxes, you can also use household items like blankets, towels, sheets, and pillows for additional padding if the contents of the box will not soil your linens.

 Add a little more padding on the top before sealing.
 You want the top of the box to feel secure and strong so the box will not collapse when it is stacked.

-Step 3: Seal and label the box.
+Step 3: Seal and Label the Box

 Fold the top flaps and tape across the top seam.
 A detail that should not be forsaken is to label every box clearly and intentionally so boxes are unloaded into the room where they will be unpacked.
 Use a wide, black permanent marker or printed labels for legibility.
 Label each box on 3 adjacent sides (top and 2 sides of the same corner) so no matter how the box is sitting or stacked you can find the label.

 Now you know how to pack like a Pro, but you don’t have to!
-Rely on the real Pros, like Move Managers, Professional Organizers, Movers and specialists to relieve the overwhelm of your move.
+Rely on the real Pros, like Move Managers, Professional Organizers, Movers, and specialists to relieve the overwhelm of your move.